whaakman/azure-docs.nl-nl/articles/power-apps/powerapps-register-from-available-apis.md

-<properties
+---
-	pageTitle="Create and configure Microsoft managed and IT managed APIs in PowerApps Enterprise | Microsoft Azure" description="Learn about the available APIs in PowerApps and how to register them in the Azure portal" services=""
+title: Create and configure Microsoft managed and IT managed APIs in PowerApps Enterprise | Microsoft Docs
+description: Learn about the available APIs in PowerApps and how to register them in the Azure portal
-    suite="powerapps"
-	documentationCenter=""
-	authors="MandiOhlinger"
-	manager="dwrede"
-	editor=""/>

-<tags
-   ms.service="powerapps"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="05/02/2016"
-   ms.author="guayan"/>
+services: ''
+suite: powerapps
+documentationcenter: ''
+author: MandiOhlinger
+manager: dwrede
+editor: ''

+ms.service: powerapps
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 05/02/2016
+ms.author: guayan

+---
 # Register a Microsoft managed API or an IT managed API
+> [!IMPORTANT]

-> [AZURE.IMPORTANT] This topic is archived and will soon be removed.
+> This topic is archived and will soon be removed.
 Come and see what we're up to at the new [PowerApps](https://powerapps.microsoft.com).
 >
-> - To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
+> * To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
-> - To learn more about the available connections in PowerApps, go to [Available Connections](https://powerapps.microsoft.com/tutorials/connections-list/).
+> * To learn more about the available connections in PowerApps, go to [Available Connections](https://powerapps.microsoft.com/tutorials/connections-list/).
-> - To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+> * To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+>
+>

 <!--Archived
 There are **Microsoft managed** and **IT managed** APIs.
 When you enable PowerApps Enterprise, the Microsoft managed APIs are available to you automatically.
 The memory, connectivity, trust, and more are also automatically managed for you.
 Your next step is to enter any specific user settings, like a Twitter account and password.